 What is being investigated at the Grimsel Test Site?

-Research at the Grimsel Test Site significantly contributes to Switzerland’s ability to be in a position to construct a safe deep geological repository in the near future.
+Research at the Grimsel Test Site significantly contributes to Switzerland being in a position to construct a safe deep geological repository in the near future.
 The Test Site provides ideal boundary conditions for a variety of experiments.
 On a 1:1 scale with a future repository, scientists investigate how well radioactive substances can be retained in drifts and in the rock.
 Only here at the Grimsel Test Site are scientists from all over the world allowed to use minuscule amounts of radioactive substances to directly investigate the transport of these substances through the rock.

 Map of Nagra’s Grimsel Test Site in the Bernese Alps: